Over 30 Multi-use Bike Trails, 250+ Miles

 This section of the Sanford RiverWalk is between a seawall and the roadway - the steel barrier makes it a safe and pleasant bike ride.

-Construction is proceeding nicely on the extension along West Seminole Blvd., seawall construction is completed and the trailbed cleared all thte way to the connection with the Cross Seminole Trail / Coast-to-Coast Trail at Monroe Rd.
-A fairly wide shoulder and curbside parking at intervals maintain distance from the traffic, which will be further calmed by roundabouts constructed along West Seminole Blvd.
+Construction appears nearing completion on the extension along West Seminole Blvd., pavement/sub-pavement is laid to the connection with the Cross Seminole Trail / Coast-to-Coast Trail at Monroe Rd. and landscaping is being added.
+A fairly wide shoulder and curbside parking at intervals maintain distance from the traffic, which will be further calmed by roundabouts and raised sidewalks constructed along West Seminole Blvd.
 The crossing at Monroe Rd. at the I-4 Interchange will be the main challege here.
-(December 2020)
+(March 2021)

 Marina Island has restaurants and the St. Johns Rivership (sternwheeler) dinner cruises.
 Fort Mellon Park is a community focal point, with restrooms, water fountains, a playground, splash park, picnic tables, pavilion (available for rental), baseball field, and basketball courts.
 Check out the Sanford Museum, relax at Veterans Memorial Park, or visit the restaurants and shops of historic downtown Sanford.